rushsteve1/trash-d/README.md

 (recording is a bit messed up and only has half my talk) you can see also [the slides here](https://doomconf.netlify.app/aug-2021/rushsteve1/trash-d)

+There are also several [posts on the D forums](https://forum.dlang.org/search?q=&exact=trash-d&newthread=y) about `trash-d`, if you want to give those a read.

 ### Installing

 Simply drop the `trash` binary somewhere on your `$PATH` such as